camerond/camerondaigle/posts/three-types-of-meetings.md

 probably important and awesome!
 But as with all awesome and important things, they deserve to matter.
 Catching a presenter off-guard mid-slide isn't going to be the optimal way for them to recieve your challenge, inquiry, or insight.
-To really set everyone up for productive dialogue, you need a feedback meeting.
+To really set everyone up for productive dialogue, you need a Feedback Meeting.

 ### Feedback Meetings: The Goal

-The goal of a feedback meeting is **for a specific person or group of people to get the information they need about their work**.
+The goal of a Feedback Meeting is **for a specific person or group of people to get the information they need about their work**.
 If the person who needs that information gets it, the meeting is a success.

 ### Feedback Meetings: The Scale

-Feedback meetings are very tricky to scale – too few people and you may be excluding important voices in terms of expertise, perspective, or diversity, but too many, and people may leave feeling unheard, or the conversation may become unwieldy.
+Feedback Meetings are very tricky to scale – too few people and you may be excluding important voices in terms of expertise, perspective, or diversity; too many, and people may leave feeling unheard, or the conversation may become unwieldy.

-It can be a good idea to scope a feedback meeting to an entire team (for example, we have a weekly Design Crit to which all designers are invited) or some other easy-to-grok rationale, and then make sure the meeting presenter or facilitator is proactively making sure everyone is heard.
+It can be a good idea to scope a Feedback Meeting's invite list to be an entire team – for example, we have a weekly Design Crit to which all designers are invited – or around some other easy-to-grok rationale.
+Then, once the meeting's rolling, it's impertive that the presenter (or facilitator) is proactively making sure everyone is heard and is given a chance to meaningfully contribute.

 ### Feedback Meetings: The Power Dynamic

-If you've scaled your audience properly, everyone involved has expertise, domain knowledge, and input ready to deploy when the moment is right – but sometimes you're just presenting to management or leadership.
+If you've scaled your audience properly, everyone involved has expertise, domain knowledge, and input ready to deploy when the moment is right.
+However, sometimes you're just presenting to management or leadership.

-Often, the person asking for feedback does _not_ hold the power in the room.
+Either way, there is almost always a **power imbalance** in a feedback meeting.

+This could look many ways:

-Say you have a monthly review with your leadership team.
-This meeting might even be _called_ a Monthly Status Meeting, but it's likely not a Status Meeting by this system, because you often get _feedback_ in the form of inquiries, approval/disapproval, or simply gut reactions to the work you're presenting.
+- You have a monthly review with your leadership team.
+This meeting might even be _called_ a Monthly Status Meeting, but it's likely not a Status Meeting by this system, because you often get _feedback_ in the form of inquiries, approval/disapproval, or simple gut reactions to the work you're presenting.
+The power is held by the leadership team, not the presenter.

-This dynamic exists even at smaller scales.
-For example, imagine a designer simply presenting their designs to other designers on the team in a weekly critique call.
-If one of those colleagues holds more sway due to status, seniority, or even just privilege, the presenter may have to really fight the temptation to devolve the meeting into a Decision Meeting (which we'll examine in the next section).
+- A designer presents mockups to other designers on their team in a weekly critique call.
+If one of those colleagues holds more sway due to status, seniority, or even just privilege, the presenter may not hold the power in the room.

-Conversely, let's picture a situation where your company made a structural change and is now hosting a Q&A session about it.
-In that case, the leadership again holds the power, but is now inviting feedback.
+- Your department made a structural change and is now hosting a Q&A session about it.
+In that case, the presenter holds the power over the audience, who is there to provide feedback, but around a decision that is likely already made.

-Power tends to be empowered by the status quo, so company leadership isn't that likely to switch tactics midstream – they're probably not at risk of suddenly devolving the meeting in the same way.
-Their challenge is instead to be aware of the power they hold as a presenter and focus on making the feedback meeting rewarding and relevant to the people providing that feedback.

-For example, this might look like _not_ trying to respond to feedback in the moment, but instead listening to the feedback, taking notes, and providing considered answers in a followup readout (a status meeting!) or written recap.

 ### Feedback Meetings: Devolution